A computation of $THH_*(ku)$ using a gathered spectral sequence: Spectral sequences from towers of spectra

 and the integer function $\phi$ such that:

-We will figure the interesting part the tower of spectra for each spectral sequence with the cofibers below.
-Remark that with $(\mathcal{T}_0^2)$ we quotient the tower by the limit which is $Y_2$, and that we put between braces the name of a generator for the homotopy.
+We will draw the interesting part of the tower of spectra for each spectral sequence with the cofibers below.
+Note that with $(\mathcal{T}_0^2)$ we quotient the tower by the limit which is $Y_2$, and that we put between braces the name of a generator for the homotopy.

 In $(\mathcal{B})$ there is a differential $d(\hat{x}')=\bar{y}$.

 In $(\mathcal{T}_0^2)$ there is no non-zero differential.